 Welcome to Fearless Affiliate.
 My name is Irma and I help new bloggers to learn the ropes.
 There is a lot to take in that first year of blogging, from choosing a niche to changing your mindset from worker bee mentality to that of successful entrepreneur.

 I like to focus on practical information and positive thinking, so if that sounds good to you please sign up for my weekly newsletter of tips and free stuff for bloggers.
-In return you will get the password to my resource library of PDF printables for bloggers like my What Is A Niche? tips ebook or 16 Affiliate Niches To Blog About checklist #win
+In return you will get the password to my resource library of PDF printables for bloggers like my new 5 Secrets To Finding Your Niche report or What Is A Niche? tips ebook #win

 1. Not understanding that niche means ‘niche’